shailitandel/my-first-reppo/README.md

-my first repo
+my-first-repo
-its to find prime numbers
+Its to find prime numbers

+output:
+Enter a number 5
+num is not prime